any1/wayvnc/README.md

 :warning: Do not do this on a public network or the internet without user authentication enabled.
-The best way to protect your VNC connection is to use SSH tunneling while listening on localhost, but users can also be authenticated when connecting to Wayvnc.
+The best way to protect your VNC connection is to use SSH tunneling while listening on localhost, but users can also be authenticated when connecting to wayvnc.

 ### Encryption & Authentication
 You'll need a private X509 key and a certificate.
-A self signed key with a certificate can be generated like so:
+A self-signed key with a certificate can be generated like so:
 ```
 openssl req -x509 -newkey rsa:4096 -sha256 -days 3650 -nodes \